 Joomla allows developers to customize where the platform is installed.
 You can place it with the primary root folder, subdomain or saved as a separate directory on the site.

-Because of this, sometimes people simply forget where the folder is located on the website.
+Because of this, sometimes people forget where the folder is located on the website.
 Not to worry.
 I can help you track it down through cPanel.

 Joomla is very easy to install and set up by using Softaculous.
 After inputting your site’s information, the system will do the rest automatically.
 Luckily, you can find where Softaculous placed the Joomla login from within its software.

 From cPanel, find and click the “Softaculous Apps Installer.”